ENSREG/Cloud5GS/README.md

 - `infra_aks`: collects the terraform script to build the AKS stack.
 - `infra`: collects the terraform script to build the Azure stack.
 - `helm`: collects all of kubernetes deployment scripts.
+- `ansible`: collects all of ansible deployment scripts.
 - `src`: collects all of dependencies.
 - `docs`: technical documents.